brevis-network/prover-network-contracts/docs/market.md

 - `slashWindow` - Time window for slashing after deadline
 - `protocolFeeBps` - Protocol’s cut of prover payment in basis points (0-10000)
 - `overcommitBps` - Buffer applied to a prover’s currently assigned stake when checking eligibility (0-10000).
 Higher values more aggressively prevent overcommitment.
 Default is 500 (5%).
+- `picoVerifiers[version]` - Mapping of verifier versions to deployed PicoVerifier contracts; requests must specify a version that is configured

 ### Admin Functions
 - Update parameters